In this manner, therefore, pray

 For Yours is the kingdom and the power and the glory forever.
 Amen.

-The Lord's Prayer "Our Father" - Bible Meaning and Application
+The Lord’s Prayer – Meaning and Application

-Meaning of The Lord's Prayer
+Meaning of the Lord’s Prayer

 1. Our Father, Who Art in Heaven